solace/calsync/README.md

   - Once you downloaded the credentials JSON file, move it into this directory to `credentials.json`.
   - If there was any, remove the `token.json` file.
   - Run the script and follow the inline instructions.
 This will create a `token.json` file.

+**ical calendars**

+Zoho ical support has been added which returns `text/calendar` because their caldav calendar kept returning empty.

 **Mirroring mode**